 - At the express request of the Department of Defense or any other agency for a matter of national interest.

-In this case, the processing of the expedited application may take about 30 days.
-However, when it is an emergency request and as the case may be, the issuance of the document could be made the same day at the USCIS office.
+In this case, the processing of the expedited request may take up to 30 days.
+However, when it is an emergency request and depending on the case, the issuance of the document could be done the same day at the USCIS office.

-The validity of the advance travel parole immigration permit document to remain outside the country granted to foreigners is generally 1 year, counted from the date of issuance.
+The validity of the immigration advance parole travel permit document to stay outside the country that is granted to foreigners, is generally 1 year, counted from the date of issue.